ortoniKC/playwright-runner-vscode-extension/README.md

 4. **Running Cucumber scenarios**:
    - Navigate to your feature file
    - The extension automatically detects Scenario & Scenario Outline
-   - Click on the code lens next to execute it.
+   - Click on the code lens next to execute it
+   - After clicking it will add the scenario name to the existing command that user already set

 5. **Managing Environments**:
    - Access the environment selector from the "Playwright runner by Koushik" view in the Activity Bar.